mapbox/node-fontnik/README.md

 npm install
 ```

-However other platforms will fall back to a source compile: see Source Build for details.
+However other platforms will fall back to a source compile: see [building from source](#building-from-source) for details.

-## Source Build
+## Building from source

 Make sure you have `boost`, `freetype`, and `protobuf` installed.
 With homebrew, you can
 type `brew install boost --c++11 freetype protobuf --c++11`.
 The makefile uses `pkg-config` to find these